gitTh4nos/so9-partition-functions/README.md

 # so9-partition-functions
-This repository contains the Mathematica, Python code used in the project along with the necessary dependencies required for running the scripts.
+This repository contains the Mathematica and Python code used in the project along with the necessary dependencies required for running the scripts.

 > "The growth of $SO(9)$ super-representations in Type II string theory"